Jmangle93/sqlite-demo-poetry/README.md

 - SQLite with Python, simple database management
 - Poetry for Python dependency management and packaging

-It's a simple set of functions that fetch cryptocurrency prices and allow you to add investments from/to a SQLite database.
+It's a simple set of functions that fetch cryptocurrency prices and allows you to add investments from/to a SQLite database.
 SQLite, because I'm new to SQL/database management in general and it doesn't require a server.
 Poetry is overkill for such a small project, but it seems great for robust application development and I want to learn it.

 ## Supporting Docs and Tools